AlexisData/Indeed_Beautiful/README.md

 Finally, the jobs table contains the Indeed id of the job offer as well as the contract type, job posting date, salary and candidate link (application link) of the job offered on Indeed.
 The jobs table also contains foreign keys to the three other tables.

-### How to use this script ?
+### How to use this script ? ---CLI---

 !!!
-Before to use this script, be sure to add your personal informations in config file
+Before to use this script, be sure to add your personal informations in config file !!!

 The main.py script admits 3 arguments:
 - the searched keyword (for example: Python, Gardener, Librarian...), of type string: by default: Data+Science